 Live band Members include: Rob Kwait, Rich Kwait, Ira Race, Stephan DiVincenzo, Jeff Levinsohn, Lee Schusterman and Jeanine Reed.

-Based outside of Philadelphia, CABIN DOGS blend original American country roots with 70’s grooves … like a campfire jamboree under a moon-lit meteor shower.
+Based outside of Philadelphia, CABIN DOGS blend original American country roots with 70’s grooves … like a campfire jamboree under a blood moon eclipse.
 Inventive, rollicking, timeless and magical have described the band's music, including its latest release Mountain Sun.
 Led by twin brothers, Rich and Rob, who got their start listening to Pink Floyd and the Grateful Dead while playing wiffle ball in front of their house, the CABIN DOGS have become a staple in the Philadelphia area live music scene, releasing 5 well received records (including 2 under the Kwait Brothers Band name) and playing stages that include Newport Folk Festival and Philadelphia Folk Festival.
-Their shows combine tight songwriting with groovy rhythms and cosmic interludes all of which compel melodious moon howling and strange dance moves not thought physically possible.
+Their shows combine tight original songwriting with groovy rhythms and cosmic interludes all of which compel melodious moon howling and strange dance moves not thought physically possible.

 Twin brothers, Rich and Rob Kwait, keep their bond through music writing, recording, and playing.
 Through the twists and turns of daily life outside of Philadelphia, PA, these two brothers keep coming back to their roots—a cabin, their dogs and some time together.
 Their latest record, Mountain Sun (2018) is a solid country-roots-groove warm and colorful original record.